deepuser-gitman/node-js-video-streaming-mongodb-react/README.md

 # node-js-video-streaming-mongodb-react
-Youtube like application where user can upload video, see the list of video and view it.
+#Youtube like simple application where user can upload video, see the list of video and view it.

 Used: